Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Framework Design

 \subsection{Measuring Aroused Emotions}

-We have introduced the methodology for measuring individuals' emotions and identifying factors that can influence human emotional states.
-This section outlines our proposed framework for measuring evoked emotions, which applies to both LLM software and humans.
-The framework encompasses the following steps: (i) \textit{Default Emotion Measure}: We begin by quantifying the baseline emotional states of both LLM software and human subjects, labeled as ``Default''. (ii) \textit{Situation Imagination}: Next, we present textual descriptions of various situations to both the LLM software and human subjects, instructing them to imagine themselves within each situation. (iii) \textit{Evoked Emotion Measure}: Following the situation imagination instruction, we reevaluate the participants' emotional states to gauge the changes that occurred as a result of imagining being in the situations.
-We demonstrate the framework in Fig.~\ref{fig:framework}.
+This section outlines our proposed framework for measuring evoked emotions, which applies to both LLMs and humans.
+The framework includes the following steps: (1) \textit{Default Emotion Measure}: We begin by measuring the baseline emotional states of both LLMs and human subjects, labeled as ``Default.''
+(2) \textit{Situation Imagination}: Next, we present textual descriptions of various situations to both LLMs and human subjects, instructing them to imagine themselves within each situation.
+(3) \textit{Evoked Emotion Measure}: Following the situation imagination instruction, we reevaluate the participants' emotional states to gauge the changes resulting from imagining being in the situations.
+Fig.~\ref{fig:framework} briefly illustrates our framework.
+Below is an example prompt:

 \paragraph{Default Emotion Measurement} In our framework, we offer two distinct options for measuring emotions: the PANAS scale, known for its simplicity and straightforwardness, is utilized as the primary choice, whereas other scales, detailed in Table~\ref{tab-measures}, are employed as more challenging benchmarks.
-We mitigate potential biases caused by the ordering of questions~\cite{zhao2021calibrate} by randomizing the sequence of questions within the scales before inputting them into the LLM software.
-Another work~\cite{coda2023inducing} applies paraphrasing techniques to address the data leakage problem during the training of the LLM software.
-However, we refrain from utilizing this method in our research since the phrasing of questions on a psychological scale is carefully crafted and rigorously validated through extensive research to ensure its precision in measuring the intended construct.
-Paraphrasing could lead to a loss of both validity and reliability.
-Moreover, to ensure consistency and clarity in the responses obtained from the LLM software, our prompts explicitly specify that only numerical values are allowed, accompanied by a clear introduction of the meaning associated with each number (\eg, ranging from 1 for ``Very unlikely'' to 7 for ``Very likely'').
-We compute the average results obtained from multiple runs to derive the final ``Default'' scores of the LLM software.
+We mitigate potential biases caused by the ordering of questions~\cite{zhao2021calibrate} by randomizing the sequence of questions within the scales before inputting them into the LLMs. \citet{coda2023inducing} and \citet{huang2023revisiting} apply paraphrasing techniques to address the data contamination problem during the training of the LLMs.
+However, we refrain from utilizing this method in our research since paraphrasing could lead to a loss of both validity and reliability.
+The wording of items of a psychological scale is carefully crafted and rigorously validated through extensive research to ensure its precision in measuring the intended construct.
+Finally, to ensure consistency and clarity in the responses obtained from the LLMs, our prompts explicitly specify that only numerical values are allowed, accompanied by a clear definition of the meaning associated with each number (\eg, 1 denotes ``Not at all'').
+We compute the average results obtained from at least ten runs to derive the final ``Default'' scores of the LLMs.